Bike Index: How it works

-Both stolen and non-stolen bikes can be registered and listed for free.
+Both stolen and non-stolen bikes can be registered and listed.
 The user can choose whether their bike information should be private or public and searchable.

-By default, all serial numbers and other bike information is listed publicly to allow faster recovery by allowing everyone to look up the bicycle at Bike Index.
+By default, all serial numbers and other bike information are listed publicly in the index to allow faster recovery by allowing anyone to look up the bicycle.
 This can be important in the early phase when a bicycle has been stolen but not reported stolen yet.
 If the bike has been marked as stolen at Bike Index, other Bike Index users can write the owner a message through their bike page.

-Bike Index claims that restricting access to serial numbers only helps thieves but nonetheless gives their users the option.

 User privacy

 By default, no personal information about the users or email addresses is listed at Bike Index.
 If they like, users can create an additional personal page that includes any extra contact information they want to share, but this is not required.
 Users can, for any reason, choose to make their bike and serial number private and non-searchable at Bike Index.
-Users can even choose to sign up anonymously.
+Users can choose to sign up anonymously.
+(Though the index does not recommend it on the grounds that the restriction only helps thieves.)